MicrosoftDocs/VBA-Docs/api/Project.subprojects(object).md

 ### Using the Subprojects collection object

-Use **Subprojects** ( _Index_ ), where _Index_ is the subproject index or project summary task name, to return a single **Subproject** object.
+Use **Subprojects** (_index_), where _index_ is the subproject index or project summary task name, to return a single **Subproject** object.
 The following example prevents changes made to the specified subproject in a master project from being automatically made to the source project.

 ```vb
 ActiveProject.Subprojects("Arcadia Bay Online Catalog Plan").LinkToSource = False